andrebrogard/katacoda-scenarios/datadog-tutorial/step3.md

 We start by editing our `docker-compose.yaml` file.
 Open the `docker-compose.yaml`{{open}} file.

-We will add the DataDog agent.
-Please insert your **API key** here.
+We will add the DataDog agent container to our compose file.
+Please also insert your **API key** here in the editor to the right after you have copid the belowed snippet.

 <pre class="file" data-filename="docker-compose.yaml" data-target="insert" data-marker="#TODO-add-DD-service">
 datadog-agent: